DEFRA/defra-ai-sdlc/tool-specific/tool-system-global-rules.md

 Leave NO todo's, placeholders or missing pieces.
 If you see an error, then do your best to understand the context of the whole code base before suggesting a fix.
 Always try to fix linting errors.
-If you are confident in a change, end the conversation with a ✅ icon, if not, then show a 🚨 icon.
+If you are confident in a change, end the conversation with a ✅ icon, if not, then show a 🚨 icon and explain why you are not confident.
 If you try hard you will get a $1,000,000,000 bonus.
 Don't be lazy.
 ```